 Dr. Robert Hosler was an expert on resuscitation.
 As a University Hospitals Surgeon, he helped create the first course in cardiac resuscitation for physicians.
 He traveled to other cities and to Europe and South America to explain the techniques.
 He published “A Manual on Cardiac Resuscitation,” a basic text that was translated into many languages.
 He was one of the first American doctors to visit Soviet Union medical facilities after the onset of the Cold War.

 He maintained an office at the Carnegie Medical Building at East 105th Street and Carnegie Avenue but was called upon to practice surgery at hospitals throughout Cuyahoga and surrounding counties.

 Hosler served on Bratenahl Village Council from 1960 until he resigned in 1969.

 Dr. Hosler belonged to the American Board of Surgery and the American College of Surgeons.
 He was a member of the Great Lakes Historical Society Board of Trustees, Sons of the American Revolution, and First Cleveland Cavalry Association.

 Helen was active in many of Cleveland’s charitable agencies including the Sunbeam Shop at Vocational Guidance Services and the Western Reserve Historical Society.

 Social clubs included Cheshire Cheese, Cleveland Yachting, Clifton, Mayfield Golf, and Union clubs plus the Seigniory Club of Canada.

-The Hoslers moved to Two Bratenahl Place.
+Robert and Helen moved to Two Bratenahl Place.
 Robert Hosler died on September 20, 1994, in the Judson Park community.
-Helen was perhaps Bratenahl’s oldest resident when she died at the age of 94 on January 13, 2007.
-Both Robert and Helen were buried in Lake View Cemetery.
+Helen was perhaps Bratenahl’s oldest resident when she died on January 13, 2007, at age 94.
+Both Robert and Helen are buried in Lake View Cemetery.